Editor's Pick (1 - 4 of 8)

 By Terry Reeves, CEO, Elite Document Technology and Elite Deposition Technologies

-Stepping into the new year, eDiscovery gurus are trying to estimate their growth and future opportunities.
+eDiscovery gurus are continuously trying to estimate their growth and future opportunities.
 You don't have to look much further than Rob Robinson's site each year, where he presents his Complex Discovery Report which outlines trends in our market and estimated growth patterns.
 His estimates are compiled from public market sizing estimations and from leading discovery publications.
 At Elite Document Technology, we look at his reports to get a gauge of what is trending nationally so that we can stay on the leading edge for growth and opportunity in both Arizona and Texas.
 Rob's article shows that the eDiscovery and software market is expected to grow at an estimated annual growth rate of $13.5 billion from 2015-2020, ranging from $7.33 billion to $13.597 billion per year.
 Do these estimates mean that laws firms can expect an exponential financial gain, or loss, in the next few years?
 The answer to this question is directly related to the laws firms' ability to adapt to and with technology.